nickdala/spring-boot-blog-app-java-copilot-upgrade-demo/README.md

-# Blogging platform (made with Spring Boot) used a demo
+# Blogging platform (made with Spring Boot) used as a demo

 #### Simple blogging platform project I made as started to learn Spring framework.
 ## Live Demo (runs on FreeBSD 12)